 Paragraph 3: Recent work (Switch what you included in paragraph one)

-Include Indie films and appearances on primetime or daytime TV or include all major stage credits from Off-Off-Broadway to Broadway.
+Include indie films and appearances on primetime or daytime TV or include all major stage credits from Off-Off-Broadway to Broadway.
 Your credits tell them how to cast you and what roles you are consistently hired to play.
-Don’t include extra work—it's not considered a professional credit if you’re standing in the background.
+Don’t include background work—it's not considered a professional credit if you’re standing in the background.

 Paragraph 4: Personal life

 Here, write about your interests, skills, travel, languages, or musical instruments—anything that makes you memorable.
 Elaborate—don’t just list.

 Here are some examples of closing statements.
 You want to leave them with a powerful professional memory of you.

 - Weak example: “I want to thank my cat, my roommate Diana, and my Mom for believing in me.”
 (This gives the impression that you’re still a beginner.
 Save the gratitude for your acceptance speech at the Oscars).